Exploring Spatial Representation to Enhance LLM Reasoning in Aerial Vision-Language Navigation: Experiment

-\paragraph{Evaluation metrics} To rigorously assess the performance of our method, we utilize a comprehensive set of evaluation metrics as in \cite{liu_2023_AerialVLN}.
-We focus on several key aspects, \emph{i.e.,} Navigation Error (NE) quantifying the distance between the UAV's stopping point and the actual destination, Success Rate (SR) which measures the proportion of navigations that successfully reach the destination within a 20-meter threshold, and Oracle Success Rate (OSR), an idealized measure considering any point on the trajectory that comes within 20 meters of the destination as a success.
+To validate the effectiveness of our method, we utilize a comprehensive set of evaluation metrics following \cite{liu_2023_AerialVLN}.
+We focus on several key aspects, \emph{i.e.,} Navigation Error (NE), quantifying the distance between the UAV's stopping point and the actual destination; Success Rate (SR), measuring the proportion of navigations that successfully reach the destination within a 20-meter threshold; Oracle Success Rate (OSR), an idealized measure considering any point on the predicted trajectory that comes within 20 meters of the destination as a success; Normalised Dynamic Time Warping (SDTW), taking into account both the navigation success rate and the similarity between the predicted trajectory and ground truth.